lil-lilithhh/Spline-Path-Control-MYou/README.md

 ## Overview

-Spline Path Control MYou is a simple tool inspired by Material You.
-It's designed to make it easy to create motion paths, which allows you to create and animate shapes that follow splines, and then export the result as a `.webm` video file.
-Input the motion paths into Wan VACE to control the motion of anything (camera movement, objects, humans etc) all without extra prompting.
+Spline Path Control Material You is a simple tool inspired by Material You.
+It's designed to make it easy to create motion paths as a driving video for Wan VACE, which allows you to have more control over how objects move in the scene.

+Input the output driving video into Wan VACE to control the motion of anything (camera movement, objects, humans etc) all without extra prompting.

 ### Update v2.9:
 * Added a new Camera button.
 Pressing this button will spawn a Camera object, which comes with a new widget that minipulates the "zoom" level of the camera.